 This pedestrian street is the heart of the city and full of life at any time of the day.
 There are so many activities to indulge in that you could easily spend your whole time in San Antonio exploring the River Walk alone.

 Kick back and relax in the shade of the beautiful bald cypress trees that line the banks of the river, many of which are more than a century old.
 It’s a great way to escape the heat during the warmer months and take in the San Antonio atmosphere.

 Shop until you drop at the wide range of boutiques and stores.
 You’ll find antiques, art, and tons of locally-made clothing and jewelry items.

-Grab a delicious meal or happy hour drink at one of the many legendary restaurants that boast prime San Antonio real estate.
+Grab a delicious meal or happy hour drink at one of the many legendary restaurants in San Antonio River Walk.
 We recommend the County Line’s “legendary barbecue” or a jazz and oyster experience at On the Bend.

 Finally, hop on one of the river cruises to catch a different perspective of this famous attraction, or do the paddling yourself on a kayak tour!

 Read next: 33 Best Things to Do in Texas